Georgina90-x/Luxury-Shoes/TESTING.md

     ![Image Error](TESTING/media/bugs-signup-error.png)

 - This seemed to be related to the email verification as the registration would be successful in the database but would not send an email for users to verify, which is why the error was appearing.
 This was related to the versions of python/django and their support of 'keyfile' and smtp.
-- I was hesitant to adjust the version of Django, to prevent database issues, so I opted for changing my Python version from 3.12 to 3.11 and this resolved the issue.
+- I was hesitant to adjust the version of Django, because of potential database issues, so I opted for changing my Python version from 3.12 to 3.11 and this resolved the issue.

     ![Image Fix](TESTING/media/bugs-signup-fix.png)
     ![Image Fix](TESTING/media/bugs-fix-verify-email.png)